 For example, the WFA scale (Weight for Age) has been used for many years now to make the physical progress of the horse equal with the average thoroughbred type, as it matures.
-By the end of his/her third year, the stallion is already fully grown.
+By the end of his/her third year, the stallion has already reached a fully grown state.

-A good jockey will encounter no difficulties leading towards the finish line, but an amateur participant will stumble upon a great deal of setbacks.
+A good jockey will encounter no difficulties leading towards the finish line, but an amateur participant will stumble upon plenty of setbacks.
 Overcoming class deficiencies is a problematic task, since the experience has the final word.
 Therefore, this fact is quite a paramount ingredient in the handicapping classification.